Our Mongolia Mountain Bike Tours

 We frequently include the families we work with in our meals and so cook to please all and provide honest, heartening grub rather than bacon sandwiches, Thai curries or paella or Chinese stir fry.

 Mountain biking in Mongolia is a fairly new trend – with the focus typically on the adrenaline addiction and the achievement rather than the journey.
 Not with EL.
 We believe in a balance and are switched on to our impact.
 Hence the small groups as this helps to leave less of an impact on the land – such as when braking hard or skidding.
-This also means we have a minimal impact on the domestic livestock as well.
-It’s something that’s rarely disclosed by tour companies but I’m proud to highlight it and proud that it is something we take into consideration.
+This also means we have a minimal impact on domestic livestock and wildlife as well.